 After a few lengthy recipes, I’ve decided it’s time for something a bit quicker and easier to make.
 My initial idea was to bake a simple pear-ginger cake, but then I’ve found these lovely kumquats at the store – and decided they would fit perfectly in the cake.

 So, even though I ended up complicating the simple recipe a bit, the result was definitely worth it.
-I believe “festive” is a good word to describe this fragrant, colorful and moist cake.
+I believe “festive” is a good word for describe this fragrant, colorful and moist cake.
 It is just perfect for this time of the year, or for any other festive occasion.
+Try it and enjoy.

 As much as I love quick baking cakes, when I take the time to bake yeast dough cakes, I’m always rewarded with the satisfying process of making the dough, the amazing smell that fills the kitchen, the tasty rich fresh soft dough, combined with the filling and the crust.
 All these come together to create the most “comfort food” experience which no quick muffin can give.